literally1984/BnogoRPG/README.md

 # BnogoRPG
 BnogoRPG is the main plugin for Bnogocarft's RPG factions gamemode.
-It is fully coded in kotlin and is meant to replicate the hypixel skyblock experience in eaglercraft with a hint of Factions
+It is fully coded in kotlin and is meant to replicate the hypixel skyblock experience in eaglercraft with a hint of Factions.
+Additionally, i have recently crapped my pants.
 ## WARNING:
-**THIS PROJECT IS OPEN SOURCE FOR THE SAKE OF EDUCATION ON MINECRAFT BUKKIT DEVELOPMENT, NOT FOR PERSONAL USE ON ANY SERVER OTHER THAN THE BNOGOCARFT MINECRAFT SERVER**
+**THIS PROJECT IS OPEN SOURCE FOR THE SAKE OF USE ON ANY MINECRAFT SERVER, PLEASE USE ON ANY SERVER THAT YOU WANT**
 ## Features
 - Talismans
 - A spell casting system